Dennis Keeney

 Dennis R. Keeney (born July 2, 1937) is an American scientist in soil science and water chemistry.
 He was the first director of the Leopold Center for Sustainable Agriculture in Ames, Iowa.
+He served as president of the Soil Science Society of America and the American Society of Agronomy.
+In 2000, he was awarded the Charles A. Black Award by the Council for Agricultural Science and Technology (CAST).

 Early life and education

 Keeney grew up on his family's dairy farm near Runnells, Iowa not far from Des Moines.

 He graduated from Iowa State University (ISU) with a B.S. in agronomy.
 He studied soil science at University of Wisconsin and obtained an M.S., followed by a Ph.D. in agronomy and biochemistry from Iowa State University.

 Career

 Keeney became a professor of agronomy, and stayed on as faculty member in soils and water chemistry for more than 20 years.

 In 1987, the Leopold Center for Sustainable Agriculture was established at ISU, and in 1988 he became its first director.
 The Leopold Center developed research studies and teaching about the environmental impacts of farming, sustainable agriculture, preservation of natural resources, including soil and water quality, and rural community development.
 Keeney defined sustainable agriculture as "It means using the resources we have wisely.
 Probably number one to conserve the soil resource, the water resource, and the land resource.
 It's a Leopold concept really, because Leopold talked about land as the water, the air, the soil, and the animals living on it."

 Already in 1988 Keeney examined the energy balance of ethanol fuel as a "renewable" fuel and concluded, that more energy was required to produce ethanol than was retrieved from it then.
 Keeney retired from the Leopold Center in 1999.
 He was succeeded by Fred Kirschenmann.

 With the corn ethanol industry rapidly expanding between 2000 and 2005, in what Keeney called "...an "irrational exuberance" trip with biofuels" he was one of few Iowa scientists looking at water consumption.
 In 2009, Keeney published his latest peer-reviewed paper on the "Environmental, social, economic, and food issues brought on by the rapidly expanding ethanol-from-corn industry in the United States".
 As of 2014 he has continued to publicly question its benefits.

-He was president of the Soil Science Society of America and the American Society of Agronomy.
+He was president of the Soil Science Society of America in 1988 and the American Society of Agronomy in 1993.
+In 1998, he was awarded the Charles A. Black Award by the Council for Agricultural Science and Technology (CAST).